mahdijz5/mahdijz5/README.md

 -  Experienced in building microservices with NestJS, Postgres, and MongoDB.
 Currently working on high-stakes backend projects at a private company.

 ⚡ Blockchain Enthusiast
--   Diving into blockchain tech, with a focus on creating secure, scalable apps.
-Always up for collaboration and new challenges in the space.
+-   Skilled in creating secure, scalable Web3 applications.
+Always keen to collaborate on ambitious projects.
 <hr>

 ### 🛠 Languages and tools :